-Three partnerships will be funded for two years with each partnership granted Euro 7,000 annually to be used as follows, subject to the monetary policies of the IMU:
+Three partnerships will be funded for two years with each partnership granted 7,000 EUR annually to be used as follows, subject to the monetary policies of the IMU:

-The African Diaspora mathematician shall receive up to Euro 6,000 (based on invoices) to cover airfare, travel insurance, visa processing and living expenses for 3 to 6 weeks at the host university in Africa.
+The African Diaspora mathematician shall receive up to 6,000 EUR(based on invoices) to cover airfare, travel insurance, visa processing and living expenses for 3 to 6 weeks at the host university in Africa.

-The application for ADMP has to be submitted online and via e-mail by the African Diaspora mathematician, after appropriate consultation and in agreement with the host institution.
+The three partnerships for the pilot period have been selected in spring 2017.
+The application for ADMP had to be submitted online and via e-mail by the African Diaspora mathematician, after appropriate consultation and in agreement with the host institution.

 Step 1) The African Diaspora Mathematician has to fill out and submit the online application form which will be open from October 1, 2016 to January 31, 2017 on this website.
-Please go to the online form here: http://www.wias-berlin.de/WCMS/registration.jsp?ADMP
+Please go to the online form.